unit8co/darts/docs/userguide/faq.md

 - *Darts looks like an awesome project, can I contribute?*

   Absolutely!
 We are constantly welcoming contributions from the community.
-If you contribute, you will be acknowledged in the [wall of fame (a.k.a the changelog)](https://github.com/unit8co/darts/blob/master/CHANGELOG.md)!
+If you contribute, you will be acknowledged in the [wall of fame (a.k.a. the changelog)](https://github.com/unit8co/darts/blob/master/CHANGELOG.md)!
 Contributions don't have to be code only but can also be e.g., documentation.
-In addition, we're also happy to receive suggestions in the form of issues on Github.
+In addition, we're also happy to receive suggestions in the form of issues on GitHub.
 The best place to start for contributors is the [contribution guidelines](https://github.com/unit8co/darts/blob/master/CONTRIBUTING.md).

 - *I have some ideas for contributing a new model into Darts, is that possible?*